-If you write poetry in any of these groups, you’re probably super interested in getting your poetry published.
+No matter the types of poems you write you’re probably super interested in learning how to publish a poem.
 But what does that mean?
-How do we get poetry published?
 How do we know when our poems are ready?
+And what are the first steps in learning how to publish poetry?

-This guide to how to publish poetry covers:
+This blog on how to publish poetry covers:

 - A very specific idea of what they’re looking to publish